TuhinCodeCraft/CureCanAI/README.md

 # CureCanAI

-CureCancAI is a web application built with Streamlit that helps users detect cancer.
-The application uses Firebase for authentication (including Google OAuth2) and features a secure signup and login system.
+CureCancAI is a web application built with Streamlit that helps users detect breast cancer.
+The application uses Firebase for authentication and features a secure signup and login system.

+**[Live Preview](https://curecanai.onrender.com/)** - Check out the live version of the application.

 ## Features

 - **User Authentication**: Secure user signup and login with Firebase Authentication.
-- **Google OAuth**: Login using Google accounts through OAuth2 integration.
-- **Cancer Detection**: Leverage AI to detect cancer and present detailed results.
+- **Breast Cancer Detection**: Leverage AI to detect cancer and present detailed results.
 - **Dashboard**: Provides data visualization with beautiful charts (using libraries like Matplotlib, Plotly).
 - **Responsive Design**: Streamlit provides a clean and responsive interface.